MelodicDrumstep/High-Performance-Algos-Data-Structures/factorization/README.md

 + Compilation Flags: -O3

-+ Execution Command: taskset -c 0 ./gcd.
++ Execution Command: `taskset -c 0 ./gcd ../config.json`

+Use the product of two prime numbers to test the functions.

 ### Testing Result